1190782/odsoft-project-1190782-1230183-1230164/ReadME.md

 1. **CI/CD Automation**
    Configure and integrate Jenkins for a complete pipeline, including:
    - Version control (SCM)
+   - SonarQube and CheckStyle
    - Build and packaging (Build and Package)
+   - Tests Run
+   - Jacoco
-   - Artifact generation
+   - Deploy
-   - Static code analysis (e.g., SonarQube)

    In this section we will explain our thinking proccess and what we decided in order the results the team had.